j-tomasik/JS_art_map/README.md

 * Click a 'Learn more' button to pull up a modal that has background info on the art porject and links
 * View an image of the art piece when it has been selected to display it's information
+* Can also click on the clear all pins button to remove pins

 ## Wireframes: